 How to Use LibreOffice in Dark Mode to Reduce Eye Strain

-Eye strain is a common issue, especially for those who spend long hours in front of a computer screen.
+LibreOffice dark mode can help reduce eye strain for users who spend long hours reading, writing, editing spreadsheets, or preparing presentations on a computer screen.
+Eye strain is a common issue, especially for those who work for extended periods in front of bright interfaces.
 Fortunately, solutions are available to alleviate this discomfort, such as using dark mode in applications.
 LibreOffice, a popular office suite, now offers this feature.
 This article will guide you through the process of enabling dark mode in LibreOffice and explain how it can help reduce eye strain.

 Why Use Dark Mode in LibreOffice?